mark-theshark/java_helloworld/README.md

 This is a classic simple Java console application that prints Hello World! to the command line console.

+The template and image buttons point to a Coder deployment and use a custom image with JetBrains IntelliJ IDEA Ultimate. (currently Version: 2021.3.2)

+Changelog
+11 March 2022 | MM | update IntelliJ IDEA to Ultimate 2021.3.2 (previously Community edition)

 ##### from template

 ###### broadway.demo.coder.com